PX4/PX4-user_guide/en/peripherals/remote_id.md

 - [OPEN_DRONE_ID_ARM_STATUS](https://mavlink.io/en/messages/common.html#OPEN_DRONE_ID_ARM_STATUS) - Status of Remote ID hardware.
 Use as condition for vehicle arming, and for Remote ID health check.
 - [OPEN_DRONE_ID_SYSTEM_UPDATE](https://mavlink.io/en/messages/common.html#OPEN_DRONE_ID_SYSTEM_UPDATE) - Subset of `OPEN_DRONE_ID_SYSTEM` that can be sent with information at higher rate.

-### Compliance
+## Compliance

-The specific areas where PX4 v1.14 is known to (possibly) be non compliant with various specifications are:
+PX4 is not compliant with the relevant specifications (which is why this feature is currently experimental).
+A working group has been established to evaluate the gaps.

+Some known issues are:

 - Vehicles must arm conditional on receiving the Remote ID [OPEN_DRONE_ID_ARM_STATUS](https://mavlink.io/en/messages/common.html#OPEN_DRONE_ID_ARM_STATUS) message, with a status that indicates the Remote ID hardware is ready to broadcast.
   - PX4 v1.14 does not process `OPEN_DRONE_ID_ARM_STATUS`, and arming is only conditional on the Remote ID device `HEARTBEAT`.